Inquiry into death of Olchfa pupil in Swansea continues

 Meanwhile, officers have issued a warning following complaints about "grossly offensive" comments that have been posted on social media.

-Det Insp Darren George, of Swansea CID, said an investigation had found the offensive comments posted online may not be from the local area.'Distressing time'
+Det Insp Darren George, of Swansea CID, said an investigation had found the offensive comments posted online may not be from the local area.